Newton, Iowa: Government

 Newton is administered by a mayor and a six-person city council.
 The mayor is elected to a term of two years.
 Newton's current mayor is Michael Hansen.
 His predecessor was Charles 'Chaz' Allen.
 The city council consists of one member elected from each of Newton's four wards and two members elected at-large.
 The council members are elected to terms of four years.
-Regular meetings of the city council are held on the first and third Mondays of each month at 6:00 pm in the Council Chambers at City Hall.
+Regular meetings of the city council are held on the first and third Mondays of each month at 6 p.m. in the Council Chambers at City Hall.